LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.53.4
+*Released*: ?
+August 2025
+- SamplesAPIWrapper: add sort arg to getSelectionLineageData
+  - Issue 53702: Selection order is not retained when editing multiple samples in grid

 ### version 6.53.3
 *Released*: 7 July 2025
 - Issue 53394: FileInput revert removal of the "-fileUpload" suffix from inputId